dlt-hub/verified-sources/.github/ISSUE_TEMPLATE/source-request.md

 ---
-name: Request new pipeline
+name: Request new source
-about: I need a pipeline for a data source
+about: I need a source for a data source
 title: ''
-labels: pipeline request
+labels: source request
 assignees: ''

 ---

-* [ ] I checked the `pipelines` folder of this repo or `dlt init -l` listing and my pipeline is not there
+* [ ] I checked the `sources` folder of this repo or `dlt init -l` listing and my source is not there

 # What is the data source
 Describe the data source.
 Is it an API?
 Other database?
 Link relevant information.

-# Your plans for the pipeline
+# Your plans for the source
 * [ ] I want to run it myself
 * [ ] I need the data for my hobby project
 * [ ] I need the data for my work